MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 If you want to see how other projects have integrated with CodePush, see the [example apps](rn-overview.md#example-apps--starters), which are provided by the community.
 Additionally, if you want to familiarize yourself with CodePush + React Native, see the getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and [Deepak Sisodiya](https://www.youtube.com/watch?v=f6I9y7V-Ibk).

 > [!IMPORTANT]
 > This guide assumes you've used the `react-native init` command to initialize your React Native project.
 As of March 2017, the command `create-react-native-app` can also be used to initialize a React Native project.
-If using this command, run `npm run eject` in your project's home directory to get a project very similar to what `react-native init` would've created.
+If using this command, run `npm run eject` in your project's home directory to get a project similar to what `react-native init` would've created.

 ## iOS Setup
 Once you have the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.